etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 * `add(key, value)` creates a new value if it's key does not exists and returns a "Key already exists" error otherwise (error code `ERROR_KEY_ALREADY_EXISTS`)
-* `modify(key, value)` modifies an already existing value or returns a "Key not found" error otherwise (error code `KEY_NOT_FOUND`)
+* `modify(key, value)` modifies an already existing value or returns a "etcd-cpp-apiv3: key not found" error otherwise (error code `KEY_NOT_FOUND`)
 * `modify_if(key, value, old_value)` modifies an already existing value but only if the previous value equals with old_value.
 If the values does not match returns with "Compare failed" error